Meouzer/Typing/Articles/01-Typing-in-JavaScript.md

     }
 ```

-If JavaScript had been paying just a bit of due dilignece, `nativeType(x)`
+If JavaScript had been paying just a bit of due diligence, `nativeType(x)`
 would without exception correctly type all objects `x`.

-This `nativeType(x)` function correctly types Date, RegExp, objects
+This `nativeType(x)` function correctly types Date objects, RegExp objects
-and all error variant, and typed array objects proving
+Error objects, and all typed array objects proving that JavaScript had the full
-that JavaScript had the full means for correct typing, but dropped the ball.
+means for correct typing, but dropped the ball.
 For example, it doesn't correctly type Boolean, Number, String, and Array
 objects because the class prototypes type to `"Boolean"` , `"Number"`,
 `"String"`, and  `"Array"` rather than the correct `"Object`.
 So even in ES5,
 where `toString()` is at its best, things start to go bad.
 In ES5, the programmer
 can make a simple corrective adjustment, by testing `x` for being the class prototype,
 and if it is return `"Object"`.

-In ES6, things start to go sidewise because `toString()` no longer always
+In ES6, things start to go side-wise because `toString()` no longer always
 distinguishes between edge cases and class instances.
 Past ES6, `toString()`
 goes completely defunct because it never distinguishes between the class
 instance, the edge case, and the class prototype.

+## More on the Edge Case

+The edge case of a class `Klass` is `edgeCase = Object.create(Klass.prototype)`
+that isn't to be used as a class prototype itself nor to be modified to become
+a class instance of `Klass` via a call to `Klass.call(x,...)` or `Klass.apply(x,[...])`.

+Because of edge cases it is not possible to write a typing function that is fully correct.
+For the most part, typing functions have no choice but to type edge cases of built-in classes
+to the name of the class because the class edge case can not be distinguished from the
+class instance.

+However, for all ES6 classes, except for Promise, the class edge case can be correctly
+typed either because `toString()` makes the distinction between the class edge case and
+the class instance or because there is an innocuous method that can be tested to make
+the distinction.

+For example, suppose the internal prototype of `x` is `Map.prototype`.
+You
+know `x` is either a class instance `new Map()` or the edge case `Object.create(Map.prototype)`, but
+you want to know which.
+Use of `toString()` is no good because it does not distinguish
+between the class instance and the edge case.
+So one is forced to call
+`Map.prototype.has.call(x,{})` to make the distinction by seeing whether an
+exception is thrown or not.
+The `has()` method is called through the prototype
+to avoid spoofing, e.g., a `has()` method could be written directly on the edge
+case in an attempt to spoof.

+The only JavaScript classes beyond ES6 for which it is possible to correctly type the class
+edge case are AggregateError, WeakRef, and Blob.
+That leaves 26 JavaScript classes for
+which it is not possible to correctly type the class edge case.
+For all 100+ node classes
+it is not possible to correctly type the class edge case.

+Anyway, type-robustly is NPMs only typing package that is fully correct when it is
+possible to be correct.
+Type-quickly is NPMs second most correct typing package,
+but makes no attempt to correctly type class edge cases except to correctly type
+boxed Symbols and boxed BigInts.
+All other packages are highly incorrect because
+they incorrectly type class prototypes and secondary class objects.

-## The Construtor-Prototype Technique
+## The Constructor-Prototype Technique

 Gluing together the pieces of JavaScript's shattered typing system is a two-dimensional
 challenge.
-You first use `toSring()` or constructor names to search the first dimension
+You first use `toString()` or constructor names to search the first dimension
 and pin down an object to a particular class say Boolean.
 You then search the second
 dimension to determine where in the downward inheritance chain of `Boolean.prototype`
 the object is positioned: is the object `Boolean.prototype` itself so it should be typed